Hamza-26/SWE206-G4-Project/README.md

 - [ ] set action for the system
 - [ ] IDK might add more tasks

-## Important Notes:
+## Important Notes when pushing your work:

+- pull the updated version before pushing your version (it might be old)
-- dont forget to add comments
+- don't forget to add comments clearifying what youv'e done
-- make you code clear and state clearly the variable names even if they were long (can be ignored for getters, setters,..)
+- make your code clear and state clearly the variable names even if they were long (can be ignored for getters, setters,..)
 - remember to check the implementaion is correct before you mark the task as done
+- it would be great if you can test it before pushing it
+- doing the tasks in order is great
+- tell us what task you are working on so no more than one person is woking on the same task